arslanblcn/arslanblcn.github.io/_posts/2021-07-03-Hackthebox-Heist-Walkthrough.md

 ```

-There are a lot file that we can check but once we login as guest user, we'll see a conversation between Hazard and Support Admin.
+There is a lot file that we can check but once we login as guest user, we'll see a conversation between Hazard and Support Admin.
 Once we click attachment link we can see there are usernames and encoded passwords which are seem like belonging to Cisco Router config file.
 After cracking the passwords we'll get following decoded passwords.

 ```
 $1$pdQG$o8nrSzsGXeaduXrjlvKc91 -> stealth1agent